jundalisay/sp/content/en/research/countries/us/mandate/section-3/chapter-11g.md

 ---
 title: "Additional K–12 Reforms"
 date: 2024-11-01
-description: ""
+description: "States should be able to opt out of federal education programs such as the Academic Partnerships Lead Us to Success (APLUS) Act."
 c: "firebrick"
 icon: "US"
+weight: 30
 ---

-Allowing States to Opt Out of Federal Education Programs.
+## Allowing States to Opt Out of Federal Education Programs

 States should be able to opt out of federal education programs such as the Academic Partnerships Lead Us to Success (APLUS) Act.

 Much of the red tape and regulations that hinder local school districts are handed down from Washington.

 This regulatory burden far exceeds the federal government’s less than 10 percent financing share of K–12 education.
 In the most recent fiscal year (FY 2022), states and localities financed 93 percent of K–12 education costs, and the federal government just 7 percent.
 That 7 percent share should not allow the federal government to dictate state and local education policy.

-HIGHER EDUCATION REFORM
+## Higher Education Reform

-HEA: Accreditation Reform
+### HEA: Accreditation Reform

 Congress established two primary responsibilities for the U.S. Department of Education in the HEA: 1) to ensure the “administrative capacity and financial responsibility” of colleges and universities that accept Title IV funds; and 2) to ensure the quality of those institutions.

-Congress did not endow the Department of Education with the authority to involve itself in academic quality issues relating to colleges and universities that participate in the Title IV student aid program;
-the HEA allows the agency only to recognize accreditors, which are then supposed to provide quality assurance measures.
+Congress did not endow the Department of Education with the authority to involve itself in academic quality issues relating to colleges and universities that participate in the Title IV student aid program; the HEA allows the agency only to recognize accreditors, which are then supposed to provide quality assurance measures.

 Unfortunately, the Biden Administration has followed closely in the footsteps of the Obama Administration by engaging in a politically motivated and incon- sistent administration of the accrediting agency recognition process.
 As a result, accreditors have transformed into de facto government agents.
-Despite claims by
+Despite claims by the department and accreditation agencies that accreditation is voluntary, the fact that Americans are denied access to an otherwise widely available entitle- ment benefit if the institution “elects” to not be accredited makes accreditation anything but voluntary.
+Today, accreditation determines whether Americans can access federal student aid benefits, transfer academic credits, enroll in higher-level degree programs, and even qualify for federal employment.

 To restore state and local control of education and reduce the bureaucratic and compliance burden, Congress should allow states to opt out of the dozens of federal K–12 education programs authorized under the Elementary and Secondary Education Act, and instead allow states to put their share of federal funding toward any lawful education purpose under state law.
 This policy has been advanced over the years via a proposal known as the Academic Partnerships Lead Us to Success (APLUS) Act.

-the department and accreditation agencies that accreditation is voluntary, the fact that Americans are denied access to an otherwise widely available entitle- ment benefit if the institution “elects” to not be accredited makes accreditation anything but voluntary.
-Today, accreditation determines whether Americans can access federal student aid benefits, transfer academic credits, enroll in higher-level degree programs, and even qualify for federal employment.

 Unnecessarily focused on schools in a specific geographic region, institutional accreditation reviews have also become wildly expensive audits by academic “peers”